RHIT-CSSE/csse332/syllabus.md

 * Advanced Programming in the UNIX Environment, 2nd Edition, W. Richard Stevens and Stephen A. Rago, Addison-Wesley Professional, 2008.

-#### Electronic Course Materials
+### Electronic Course Materials

 * Electronic course materials, including the schedule, may be accessed directly at:
 [https://rhit-csse.github.io/csse332](https://rhit-csse.github.io/csse332).

-* All grades and assignment feedback will posted on Moodle.
+* All grades and assignment feedback will be posted on Moodle.

-* Posting questions, discussions, and answers to questions asked are best done on the course’s Piazza site.
+* Posting questions, discussions, and answers to questions asked are best done on the course’s Campuswire site.

-### Deadlines and Late Policy
+## Deadlines and Late Policy

 The deadlines of all homeworks, labs, and project milestones are listed on on the [schedule](https://rhit-csse.github.io/csse332/schedule.html) page.